 If you’re are into DIY or among the people who like to leave a personal mark on the apartment they live in, then this is a question you need to ask before renting.
 If small rentals like studios or one-bedroom apartments get you thinking of wall-mounted shelves in a split second, take time to have this conversation with your landlord beforehand.
 It is recommended to carefully read your lease to find out what changes you are allowed to make.
 To avoid losing your security deposit over a few nails driven through a wall without notice, be as specific as possible about the changes you want to make to the apartment from the very beginning.

 Write down any changes that the landlord is definitely against.
 This way you’re sure to stay in the clear, and at the same time do some smart planning about how your future apartment might be organized.
 While repainting the kitchen walls might not be met with enthusiasm, changing a rug in the living-room could pass as an improvement even from the landlords’ point of view.

 In more and more apartment buildings it is necessary to provide proof of renter’s insurance.
 This requirement is stipulated in the leasing contract, and it will add a few dollars to your renting budget.
 Before you take it as bad news –yet another cost added to your living expenses– take time to weigh in the benefits.
 Standard renter’s insurance usually provides liability coverage: this means financial compensation (for medical and legal expenses) if someone is injured while they are in your home.
 Some insurance policies cover part of your living expenses in case you have to relocate on short notice –if, for example, your rented apartment becomes untenable because of substantial damage brought to it.

-While there is no exhaustive list of questions to ask before renting an apartment, the general rule is to ask away.
+Now that you know what to ask when renting an apartment, keep in mind that there is no exhaustive list of questions.
+The general rule is to ask away.
 As a final piece of advice while apartment hunting, remember that thinking out the details is just as important as knowing when to settle for a compromise.